-What forms of testing are performed during surgery?
+What are forms of testing performed during surgery?

 - Hysteroscopy: An imaging technique performed in the operating room in order to view the lining of the uterus (endometrium).
-This is done using a thin tool with a light and camera (the hysteroscope) attached to its tip, which is gently inserted into the vagina, through the cervix and into the uterus.
+This is done using a thin tool with a light and camera (the hysteroscope) attached to its tip, which is gently inserted into the vagina, through the cervix, and into the uterus.
 Using this technique, a surgeon will be able to see if there is any uterine cause for heavy menstrual bleeding, pelvic pain or infertility.
 This is very useful in cases of adenomyosis.

 - Laparoscopy: Laparoscopy entails visualization of the abdomen and pelvic cavity through an instrument known as the laparoscope.
-Performed under general anesthesia, the laparoscope is inserted into small incisions made through the abdominal and pelvic cavity, which are sutured back together after surgery.
+Performed under general anesthesia, the laparoscope is inserted through small incisions made in the abdominal and pelvic cavity, which are sutured back together after surgery.
 The goal of this technique is to make small incisions at a distance from the operating location in order to ensure minimal invasion.
 This method allows your surgeon to inspect the abdominal and pelvic regions (and beyond, as needed) to diagnose and subsequently remove endometrial lesions, utilizing his or her surgical modality and tool of choice (for example, the laser or excision clippers).

 Why is endometriosis difficult to diagnose?

-Endometriosis exists in different forms with different symptoms, signs and prognoses.
+Endometriosis exists in different forms with different symptoms, signs, and prognoses.
 Though a growth in awareness of the variations of the disease has given rise to an increase in diagnoses, it still remains a seldom recognized and poorly understood illness.
 Confusion about appropriate management continues to surround the disease.

 How is endometriosis formally diagnosed?